 University of Western States students are responsible for maintaining currency in university policies.
 All policies are subject to change.
 Changes to existing policies or implementation of new policies will be noted to the campus community via email.
-To review the most up-to-date policies, visit Udocs on the UWS website.
+To review the most up-to-date policies, visit the UWS Policies page.